 Intel® Digital Random Number Generator (DRNG) Software Implementation Guide

-Download Intel® Digital Random Number Generator (DRNG) Software Implementation Guide [PDF 572KB]
+Download Intel® Digital Random Number Generator (DRNG) Software Implementation Guide [PDF 650KB]

 Download Intel® Digital Random Number Generator software code examples

-Intel® Secure Key, previously code-named Bull Mountain Technology, is the Intel name for the Intel® 64 and IA-32 Architectures instruction RDRAND and its underlying Digital Random Number Generator (DRNG) hardware implementation.
-Among other things, the DRNG using the RDRAND instruction is useful for generating high-quality keys for cryptographic protocols.
+Intel® Secure Key, code-named Bull Mountain Technology, is the Intel name for the Intel® 64 and IA-32 Architectures instructions RDRAND and RDSEED and the underlying Digital Random Number Generator (DRNG) hardware implementation.
+Among other things, the DRNG using the RDRAND instruction is useful for generating high-quality keys for cryptographic protocols, and the RSEED instruction is provided for seeding software-based pseudorandom number generators (PRNGs)

 This Digital Random Number Generator Software Implementation Guide is intended to provide a complete source of technical information on RDRAND usage, including code examples.
-Included in this document are the following additional sections:
+This document includes the following sections:

 Section 2: Random Number Generator (RNG) Basics and Introduction to the DRNG.
 This section describes the nature of an RNG and its pseudo- (PRNG) and true- (TRNG) implementation variants, including modern cascade construction RNGs.
 We then present the DRNG's position within this broader taxonomy.